Orrong Connect

 Every day, around 65,000 vehicles (or 85,000 people) travel along Orrong Road between Great Eastern Highway and Leach Highway.
 In future, congestion will worsen as population and traffic volumes continue to grow.

-Main Roads is engaging the community and stakeholders to help shape a plan that can improve safety, reduce congestion and enhance connectivity and liveability for people who travel along or live near this key transport route.
+Main Roads engaged with the community and stakeholders to better informing planning to improve safety, reduce congestion and enhance connectivity and liveability for people who travel along or live near this key transport route.

-To create a community-focussed vision for the future of Orrong Road we are using a mix of engagement approaches including:
+To create a community-focussed vision for the future of Orrong Road a mix of engagement approaches were used including:

-• Utilising a deliberative panel to consider options and deliver a recommendation that meets the needs of all road users and the local community.
+• recruiting a deliberative panel to consider various options and deliver a recommendation that meets the needs of all road users and the local community.

 The project is currently in the planning phase.
 The full project lifecycle, and a project map, are outlined in the graphics below